-- 15.1 (A) The Managers may, subject to the provisions of the Code and with the prior approval of the Trustee, suspend the issue, cancellation and realisation of Units of the Sub-Funds or Class of the Sub-Funds during: - (i) any period when the Recognised Stock Exchange on which any Authorised Investments forming part of the deposited property (whether of any particular Sub-Fund or of the Fund) for the time being are listed or dealt in is closed (otherwise than for ordinary holidays) or during which dealings are restricted or suspended; - (ii) the existence of any state of affairs which, in the opinion of the Managers and the Trustee might seriously prejudice the interests of the Holders (whether of any particular Sub-Fund or of the Fund) as a whole or of the deposited property (whether of any particular Sub-Fund or of the Fund); - (iii) any breakdown in the means of communication normally employed in determining the price of any of such Authorised Investments or the current price on that Recognised Stock Exchange or when for any reason the prices of any of such Authorised Investments cannot be promptly and accurately ascertained (including any period when the fair value of a material portion of the Authorised Investments cannot be determined); - (iv) any period when remittance of money which will or may be involved in the realisation of such Authorised Investments or in the payment for such Authorised Investments cannot, in the opinion of the Managers and the Trustee, be carried out at normal rates of exchange; - (v) in respect of any Sub-Fund or Class of the Sub-Funds for which a meeting of the Holders is proposed to be convened, any 48 hours (or such longer period as the Managers and the Trustee may agree) prior to the date of any meeting of the Holders of the said Sub-Fund or Class of the Sub-Funds (or any adjourned meeting thereof); - (vi) any period where dealing of Units is suspended pursuant to any order or direction of the MAS; - (vii) any period when the business operations of the Managers or the Trustee in relation to the operation of the Fund are substantially interrupted or closed
+- 15.1 The Managers may, subject to the provisions of the Code and with the prior approval of the Trustee, suspend the issue, cancellation and realisation of Units of the Sub-Fund or Class of the Sub-Fund during: - (i) any period when the Recognised Stock Exchange on which any Authorised Investments forming part of the deposited property (whether of any particular Sub-Fund or of the Fund) for the time being are listed or dealt in is closed (otherwise than for ordinary holidays) or during which dealings are restricted or suspended; - (ii) the existence of any state of affairs which, in the opinion of the Managers and the Trustee might seriously prejudice the interests of the Holders (whether of any particular Sub-Fund or of the Fund) as a whole or of the deposited property (whether of any particular Sub-Fund or of the Fund); - (iii) any breakdown in the means of communication normally employed in determining the price of any of such Authorised Investments or the current price on that Recognised Stock Exchange or when for any reason the prices of any of such Authorised Investments cannot be promptly and accurately ascertained (including any period when the fair value of a material portion of the Authorised Investments cannot be determined); - (iv) any period when remittance of money which will or may be involved in the realisation of such Authorised Investments or in the payment for such Authorised Investments cannot, in the opinion of the Managers and the Trustee, be carried out at normal rates of exchange; - (v) in respect of any Sub-Fund or Class of the Sub-Fund for which a meeting of the Holders is proposed to be convened, any 48 hours (or such longer period as the Managers and the Trustee may agree) prior to the date of any meeting of the Holders of the said Sub-Fund or Class of the Sub-Fund (or any adjourned meeting thereof); - (vi) any period where dealing of Units is suspended pursuant to any order or direction of the MAS;

-- as a result of or arising from pestilence, acts of war, terrorism, insurrection, revolution, civil unrest, strikes or acts of God; or - (viii) any period as may be required under the provisions of the Code. - (B) Without affecting the generality of (A), for so long as Phillip Income Fund is a Qualifying CIS, subject to the provisions of the Code and the Standards of Qualifying CIS, the Managers may suspend the issue and/or realisation of Units of Phillip Income Fund or any Class of Phillip Income Fund when (i) dealings in a material portion of the assets of Phillip Income Fund are restricted or suspended, provided that the Trustee is consulted; (ii) it is not in the best interests of the Holders of Phillip Income Fund to liquidate a material portion of the assets of Phillip Income Fund, provided that the Trustee's approval is obtained; (iii) the market value or fair value of a material portion of the assets of Phillip Income Fund cannot be determined, provided that the Trustee's approval is obtained; (iv) instructed by the Authority in the interest of protecting the rights of Holders of Phillip Income Fund; or (v) such circumstances as may be required under the provisions of the Code or the Standards of Qualifying CIS.
-For the avoidance of doubt, the grounds for suspension in sub-Clause (A) above shall apply to Phillip Income Fund insofar as the said grounds are not inconsistent with this sub-Clause (B) or the Standards of Qualifying CIS.
-In the event of any inconsistency, the provisions of this sub-Clause (B) shall prevail. - 15.2 The Managers may also suspend the realisation of Units during any period of consultation or adjustment arising from the provisions of Clause 14(F) of the Deed. - 15.3 Subject to the provisions of the Code, such suspension shall take effect forthwith upon the declaration in writing thereof by the Managers to the Trustee and the Authority (and the relevant host regulator in relation to a Sub-Fund which is a Qualifying CIS) and shall terminate on the day following the first Business Day on which the condition giving rise to the suspension shall have ceased to exist and no other conditions under which suspension is authorised under this paragraph 15 shall exist upon the declaration in writing thereof by the Managers.
+- (vii) any period when the business operations of the Managers or the Trustee in relation to the operation of the Fund are substantially interrupted or closed as a result of or arising from pestilence, acts of war, terrorism, insurrection, revolution, civil unrest, strikes or acts of God; or - (viii) any period as may be required under the provisions of the Code. - 15.2 The Managers may also suspend the realisation of Units during any period of consultation or adjustment arising from the provisions of Clause 14(F) of the Deed. - 15.3 Subject to the provisions of the Code, such suspension shall take effect forthwith upon the declaration in writing thereof by the Managers to the Trustee and the Authority and shall terminate on the day following the first Business Day on which the condition giving rise to the suspension shall have ceased to exist and no other conditions under which suspension is authorised under this paragraph 15 shall exist upon the declaration in writing thereof by the Managers.

-16. Performance of the Sub-Funds
+16. Performance of the Sub-Fund

-16.1 Past performance of the Sub-Funds and respective benchmarks (as of 30 November 2017)13
+16.1 Past performance of the Sub-Fund and respective benchmarks (as of 31 October 2018)